 Clinical symptoms such as fever and dehydration were resolved on the second day, with no significant difference between the two groups.
-The Saccharomyces boulardii group demonstrated a significant decrease in serum immunoglobulin A and C-reactive protein levels on day 7.
+The Saccharomyces boulardii group demonstrated a significant increase in serum immunoglobulin A and decrease in C-reactive protein levels on day 7.
 The percentage of CD8 lymphocytes on day 7 was significantly higher.
-No adverse reaction related to Saccharomyces boulardii therapy was observed during study.
+No adverse reaction related to Saccharomyces boulardii therapy was observed during the study.

-Villarruel et al. (2007) evaluated the efficacy of Saccharomyces boulardii as an adjuvant to oral rehydration solution (ORS) in shortening the duration of acute, mild to moderate diarrhoea in 100 children aged between 3 and 24 months in ambulatory care in a randomized, double-blind, placebocontrolled study.
+Villarruel et al. (2007) evaluated the efficacy of Saccharomyces boulardii as an adjuvant to oral rehydration solution (ORS) in shortening the duration of acute, mild to moderate diarrhoea in 100 children aged between 3 and 24 months in ambulatory care, in a randomised, double-blind, placebo-controlled study.
 12 patients were excluded due to lack of compliance with protocol medication.
-Acute diarrhoea was defined as the presence of $\geq$ 3 liquid or loose stools in the preceding 24 h but for less than 7 days.
+Acute diarrhoea was defined as the presence of ≥3 liquid or loose stools in the preceding 24 hours but for less than 7 days.
 16 breastfed patients were included (5 in the Saccharomyces boulardii group and 11 in the placebo group).
-Children under 1 year received 250 mg Saccharomyces boulardii (no further specification), and those over 1 year 2 x 250 mg per day or placebo for 6 days.
+Children under 1 year received 250 mg Saccharomyces boulardii (no further specification), and those over 1 year 2 times 250 mg per day or placebo for 6 days.
 72 patients had a follow-up for one month (35 in the Saccharomyces boulardii group and 37 in the placebo group).

-Table 19: Results of Villarruel et al. (2007) rubic ± 2 . results 01 Vinariaci υı un (2007)
+Table 19: Results of Villarruel et al. (2007)